Mustafa Yavaş

 Work in Progress

-• “Feeling at Home in the Global City: The Distinct Appeal of Dubai for Non-Western Expatriates,” with Anju Mary Paul and Sejin Park.
+• “Feeling at Home in the Global City: Dubai’s Appeal for Non-Western Expatriates,” with Anju M. Paul and Sejin Park.
 (Draft available)

-• “Productivity vs. Worker Well-Being: Persistence and Change in Managerial Discourse and Corporate Culture in the US, 1922-2023.”
+• “Productivity vs. Well-Being: Managerial Discourse on Job Quality and Corporate Work Culture in the US, 1922-2025.”
 (Data wrangling)

 • “What Do We Mean by ‘Consent’?”
 (Data collection)